delpantheone/editor/README.md

 # Editor

-A basic Neovim setup with just the Lazy package manager and a theme.
+My neovim setup with Lazy package manager and some plugins.
 Also, some options and keyboard shortcuts are defined.

 This is intended to be a multi-system (Linux/Windows) setup.